-And if you are in Aix in June, don't worry about missing out: an innovation in 2013 has been a curtain-raising event, Aix en Juin, which offered a programme of some two dozen concerts and masterclasses, many of them either free, or free if you buy Le PASS.
+And if you are in Aix in June, don't worry about missing out: since 2013 the city has held a curtain-raising event, Aix en Juin, which offers a programme of some two dozen concerts and masterclasses.
+Aimed at locals but open to everyone, many of these are either free, or free if you buy Le PASS.

-Aix en Juin reaches its climax with Parade[s], a traditional open-air concert - also free - on the Cours Mirabeau at the end of June, just before the start of the Festival d'Aix proper.
-This year's Parade[s] is held at 9.45pm on 29 June and features music from Rossini's Il Turco in Italia and Le Barbier de Seville as well as from Rameau's Boréades.
+Aix en Juin reaches its climax with Parade[s], a very popular open-air promenade concert - also free - on the Cours Mirabeau, just before the start of the Festival d'Aix proper.

 A THUMBNAIL HISTORY